kw-michal/gitHubReader/README.md

-# AngularJS demo application which display list of repositories for given user
+# AngularJS demo application which displays list of repositories for given user

 ## Prerequisites
 You must have node.js and